Happy Critters. Great Cheese!

 Nettle Meadow is committed to the principles of natural ingredients, happy and healthy animals, and carefully hand-crafted artisan cheeses.
 We make several varieties of soft goat cheeses and are well known for our semi-aged cheeses, including our award winning triple crème, Kunik, made from goat milk and Jersey cow cream, Nettle Peaks and Crane Mountain made from 100% goat milk.
 Our recent award winners include Amber Kunik, Sappy Ewe, Briar Summit and Slate Ridge.
 Our sheep milk cheeses include our award winning Three Sisters made from sheep, goat and cow milk, Simply Sheep, made from all sheep’s milk, and Penny’s Pride, a hard mold ripened sheep and cow milk combination.
 We offer a wide selection of chevres and fromage blancs and have a number of new exciting cheeses, including our new washed rind line and our mixed milk Fromage Frais blended cheeses.
 Visit our Cheeses page for more information.

 Thank you for taking a look and please contact us if you have any questions about the farm, sanctuary, our cheeses, or for directions.
 The farm is normally open daily from 10am to 4pm for cheese sales.
-We offer a tour of the farm on Saturdays at noon so long as visitors are wearing masks and ask that you call in advance for a reservation as tours are limited to 10 people.
-We encourage self guided tours so long as people can visit the animals in family groups throughout the day seven days a week.
+We offer a tour of the farm on Saturdays at noon and ask that only unvaccinated visitors wear masks and that everyone practice social distancing.
+We encourage self-guided tours between 10am and 4pm daily so guests can visit the animals in small groups seven days a week.

 Visit Our Farm & Sanctuary